 "We cannot change the past, but we are responsible for how we remember it" .

-Holy Spirit is written "pneuma" in Greek, using the ordinary Greek word for wind.
+Scripture in both Hebrew and Greek speaks of the Holy Spirit using the word for Wind.
 This is appropriate because we do not see the Holy Spirit, but know he is there by what he does.
+Hildegard of Bingen said a Christian should be a feather on the breath of God.
 "The Holy Spirit is not discovered in isolation but always somewhere in the interstices of human life" [14 p.79].
 See Baptism above for the significance of the Holy Spirit as a sign of salvation.

 The Western form of the Nicene Creed says that the Holy Spirit "proceeds from the Father and the Son".
 The mention of the Son here has always been contentious.
-John Stott[16 p.87] comments that this statement "lacks clear Biblical support"; a surprising statement in this otherwise orthodox (with a small "O") book.
+John Stott[16 p.87] comments that this statement "lacks clear Biblical support"!

 Horns seem to symbolise the horns of a prize ram or bull, showing power and success of the individual, as in Deuteronomy 33:17, 1 Samuel 2:1, Jeremiah 48:25, Daniel 7:8f, Luke 1:69, or boastfulness, as in Psalm 75:4–5.
 This is explained in Revelation 17:9f.